 Once we learn more about your personal situation, we can advise you as to the specific losses you are entitled to recover.

 Q: What is Mississippi's statute of limitations for wrongful death claims?

-Q: How much does it cost to hire a wrongful death attorney?
+Q: How much does it cost to hire a wrongful death law firm?

 At Smith & Holder, PLLC, we do not charge any out-of-pocket fees or expenses to our clients.
 We handle all wrongful death cases on a contingency-fee basis, which means you pay nothing unless we help you recover financial compensation.

 Contact Our Gulfport Wrongful Death Lawyers about Your Family’s Rights